Zendro-dev/Zendro-dev.github.io/ddm.md

 ![realm-public-key](./figures/admin-console-public-key.png).

-Alternatively find the public key by requesting `http://localhost:8081/auth/realms/zendro` (interchane localhost:8081 with your keycloak endpoint).
+Alternatively find the public key by requesting `http://localhost:8081/auth/realms/zendro` (interchange localhost:8081 with your keycloak endpoint).

 After copying the key enter it into the graphql-server .env file: